nikolinaklatt/nikolinaklatt.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Fellow in the [Transformations of Democracy Unit](https://wzb.eu/en/research/dynamics-of-political-systems/transformations-of-democracy) unit at the WZB Berlin Social Science Center, directed by Daniel Ziblatt, focusing on reproductive rights, regime transformations, and computational social science.
-In fall 2024, I will join the Berlin Graduate School for Global and Transregional Studies (BGTS) of SCRIPTS, the Cluster of Excellence at Freie Universität Berlin, as a Doctoral Researcher.
-For my doctoral thesis, I investigate the interplay between reproductive rights and regime transformations.
-My research has been published in peer-reviewed journals, and I have presented my work at various conferences, including the ECPR General Conference and the APSA Annual Meeting.
+I am a Doctoral Researcher at the Berlin Graduate School for Global and Transregional Studies (BGTS) of SCRIPTS, the Cluster of Excellence at Freie Universität Berlin.
+My doctoral thesis investigates the interplay between reproductive rights and regime transformations.
+Additionally, I am a Visiting Fellow in the [Transformations of Democracy Unit](https://wzb.eu/en/research/dynamics-of-political-systems/transformations-of-democracy) at the WZB Berlin Social Science Center, directed by Daniel Ziblatt.
+My research has been published in peer-reviewed journals, and I have presented my work at leading conferences, including the ECPR General Conference, the APSA Annual Meeting, and the MPSA Annual Meeting.

-I hold a Master of Public Policy from the [Hertie School](https://www.hertie-school.org/en/), a B.A. in Political Science from [FernUniversität in Hagen](https://www.fernuni-hagen.de/KSW/portale/bapvs/) and a Mag. phil. in Art History from the [University of Vienna](https://kunstgeschichte.univie.ac.at/en/).
+I hold a Master of Public Policy from the Hertie School, a Bachelor of Arts in Political Science from FernUniversität in Hagen, and a Master of Arts in Art History from the University of Vienna.
+In recognition of my research achievements, I received the Hertie Data Science Award for my master’s thesis.

-Previously, I worked as a Research Fellow at the German Bundestag for Anna Lührmann, the State Minister for Europe and Climate, as a research assistant for the CoronaNet Project, and as a program development assistant in New York, co-organizing the Youth Assembly at the United Nations.
-Furthermore, my background includes experience in the art and publishing industries.
+Previously, I worked as a Research Fellow at the German Bundestag for Anna Lührmann, the State Minister for Europe and Climate, as a research assistant for the CoronaNet Project, and as a program development assistant in New York, where I co-organized the Youth Assembly at the United Nations.
+I also have a diverse background in the art and publishing industries.

 I am fluent in German and English and proficient in several other languages.
 I possess technical skills, including R and Python programming, Git & GitHub, MS Office, Adobe Creative Suite, and social media management.

 Connect with me to discuss research, policy, or collaboration opportunities.